 The luxury features that you will enjoy on this stroller are the smooth ride (thanks to the new foam-filled tires that will never go flat—this is an upgrade on all Bugaboo Donkey2 strollers), the signature telescoping handlebar with a faux leather handlebar option, color customization for the frame, sun canopies, seats, bassinets, side luggage basket, and the side luggage basket cover, and the overall high-end luxury fabrics.

 Bugaboo is a brand name that carries a lot of cache, hence the steep price tag.
 Read my diatribe here.

-On the downside, the Donkey is not particularly compact when folded.
 No, this stroller is not built for the suburban mom who needs to heave it in and out of the trunk to run errands.
 Neither is it good for moms who have to schlep it up the stairs in an urban environment.
 BUT – if you don’t need to fold it or schlep it, the Bugaboo Donkey2 is still a super slick stroller for twins that gives you many cool, unique features — not to mention a high-end look and feel.